Be Happy! Be Healthy! Be Safe! Always try your best!

 Anti-Bullying At Sladefield Infant School

-At Sladefield, we tal to children about how to build good relationships with classmates throughout the year.
+At Sladefield, we talk to children about how to build good relationships with classmates throughout the year.
 However, we use Anti-Bullying Week to address some of the key messages surrounding bullying - what it is, how it feels, how to prevent it, and what to do if it occurs.
 Parental understanding and involvement are essentail for anti-bullying initiatives to be effective.
 We would like to share some information that may be useful for parents.

 What do we teach about bullying?